SmartAttendee/SmartAttendee/README.md

 3. **Track Attendance** – Enable employees to mark attendance effortlessly.
 4. **Generate Reports** – View detailed attendance reports and export data.

-## Contribute

-We welcome contributions!
-If you'd like to improve **SmartAttendee**, feel free to fork this repository and submit a pull request.

 ## License

 SmartAttendee is licensed under the **MIT License**.